-Sixteen intersection were analyzed as part of the 2011 LOS Monitoring.
+Sixteen intersections were analyzed as part of the 2015 LOS Monitoring.
 These intersections have been included in previous studies since 1999 and are included in Table 5 for reference.
-The performance measure for intersection is LOS, but different from freeways and highways, the HCM 2000 was used to determine the LOS.
+The performance measure for intersections is LOS, but different from freeways and highways, the HCM 2000 was used to determine the LOS.
 Turning movement counts were collected for each intersection during the AM and PM peak periods and modeled in Synchro.
-The intersections were analyzed as if they were isolated (not coordinated or in a signal system) and optimized given the existing geometry.
+The intersections were analyzed as if they were isolated (not coordinated or part of a signal system) and optimized given the current geometry.
 The modeled results provide an estimate of the optimized LOS and may not represent the actual conditions if the intersection is either using less than optimal phasing, splits or cycle length.
-In past reports, the LOS results using Circular 212 was also included, but this year it was eliminated given that it is more applicable to planning studies where limited data is available.
-The LOS as included with this method in previous studies commonly underestimated the LOS when compared to the methodology of the HCM 1994.